tschissl/certification/OKUM.md

 median.before <- median(GOM.median[[measurand]], na.rm = TRUE)
 ```

-The LOI mean of the Lab means is 4.594 g/100 g
+The TiO2 mean of the Lab means is 0.3858 g/100 g
-The LOI median of the Lab+Package medians is 4.69 g/100 g
+The TiO2 median of the Lab+Package medians is 0.38 g/100 g